ulrik101/FoodApp/README.md

 _If you still need to download python3 type:_
 > sudo apt install python3

+_Install Required Packages/Libraries:_
+> pip install googlemaps
+> pip install responses

 _To clone the git repository type:_
 > git clone https://github.com/ulrik101/FoodApp.git

-_To run and compile the code type:_
+_To run and compile the code type the following commands.
+ResturantFilter.py returns the results for three nearby restaurants.
+GeoCodeLocate.py returns the current coordinates.
+No input is taken from the user yet while everything is developed.:_

 > python3 RestaurantFilter.py
+> python3 GeoCodeLocate.py